arithy/packcc/README.md

 so that the parser can confine the text range where a specific pattern matches.
 The values of marker variables are associated with each text position.

 A marker variable can be dealt as if it were an integer variable.
 The data type is `ptrdiff_t`, which is a signed integer type with the same bit length as pointer types.
 Usually, the bit length is 32 bits in 32-bit programs, and 64 bits in 64-bit programs.
-Whenever parsing starts, the values of all marker variables are set to 0.
+The integer value is initially 0.
+It is persistent across multiple calls of the parsing API function `pcc_parse()` with the same parser context (version 3.1.0 or later).

 An example is shown below.

 ```